Expertise

 Recognition

-Nadia is recognised as a ‘Leading Associate’ by Legal 500, having previously been ranked as a ‘key lawyer’.
+Nadia is recognised as a ‘Next Generation Partner’ by Legal 500, having previously been ranked as a ‘Leading Associate’ and ‘Key Lawyer’.

 “Nadia Krueger-Young’s client service and general level of service and level of sophistication are very strong.
 Nadia is an exceptional solicitor and a definite future partner.
 She is always completely on top of her cases.
 She is sensible, sensitive, intelligent and committed.
 She is the complete package in a clinical negligence solicitor and is going places.”
-(Chambers UK)
+(Chambers UK, unpublished 2025)

 Experience

-- Acting for a claimant who had an ischemic stroke following a failure to diagnose and treat a Transient Ischemic Attack (TIA).
+• Acting for a claimant who had an ischaemic stroke following a failure to diagnose and treat a Transient Ischemic Attack (TIA).

-- Acting for a claimant who sustained a stroke following a delay in diagnosis of endocarditis, including complex arguments on causation where the judgment of Crossman v St George’s Healthcare NHS Trust was relied on.
+• Acting for a claimant who sustained a stroke following a delay in diagnosis of endocarditis, including complex arguments on causation where the judgement of Crossman v St George’s Healthcare NHS Trust was relied on.

-- Acting for a claimants who suffered a delay in diagnosis of cauda equina syndrome, including the highest ever cauda equina settlement at Stewarts.
+• Acting for a claimant who suffered a delay in diagnosis of cauda equina syndrome, including the highest ever cauda equina settlement at Stewarts.

 Career

-Nadia started her career at Stewarts over 16 years ago, as a paralegal in the clinical negligence team.
-She started her training contract in 2010 and qualified as an NQ in 2012.
-Since then, Nadia been promoted to Associate and Senior Associate and has adopted senior roles in the department.
+Nadia started her career at Stewarts as a paralegal in the medical negligence team.
+She trained at the firm and qualified as an NQ in 2012.
+Since then, Nadia has been promoted to Associate, Senior Associate, and Partner and has adopted senior roles in the department.

 Publications and Media

-Nadia has published on topics such as the importance of early rehabilitation, red flags symptoms of spinal cord injury and the Cauda Equina GIRFT Pathway:
+Nadia has published on topics such as the importance of early rehabilitationred flag symptoms of spinal cord injury and the Cauda Equina GIRFT Pathway.
+She has also received press coverage for raising awareness of Cauda Equina Syndrome Missed red flags: Nadia Krueger-Young speaks to The Times on Cauda Equina Syndrome – Stewarts

 Personal